nick-prater/kronekeeper/README.md

 # Development Status

-Kronekeeper is under active development, lead by [Nick Prater](https://twitter.com/npbroadcast).
+Kronekeeper is considered stable and has been in active use by Global Radio and other broadcasters since 2017.
+The project continues to be maintained by lead developer [Nick Prater](https://twitter.com/npbroadcast).
-The first release is expected in July 2016.
 Collaboration and code contributions are welcome.

 # See Also